-For installation and use, reference the sheet included in your "Owner's Packet".
+For installation and use of your outriggers reference the instruction sheet in your "Owner's Packet".

-Care And Maintenance
+• Care And Maintenance

-- Outriggers should be washed with fresh water, mild soap and a soft cloth.
-Never use abrasive cleaners on outriggers. - A periodic waxing is suggested if your outriggers are exposed to salt water.
+Outriggers should be washed with fresh water, mild soap and a soft cloth.
+Never use acidic cleaners on the outriggers.

+A periodic waxing is suggested if the outriggers are frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
-Before storage, clean and wax the outriggers. - During assembly, grease all threads, bolts and tubes where one section is inserted into another.
+Before storage clean and wax your outriggers.

+During assembly grease all threads, bolts and tubes where one section is inserted into another.
 Disassemble and regrease all applicable surfaces on an annual basis.